IAmJamesHall/public-spork/_notes/musical-spork/Concepts/Language.md

 # Language

 ### [[Reid]]'s Opinion on Language
-"By language I understand all those signs which mankind use in order to communicate to others their thougths and intentions, their purposes and desires." ([[Enquiry Concerning Human Understanding]], pg 32)
+"By language I understand all those signs which mankind use in order to communicate to others their thougths and intentions, their purposes and desires." ([[Hume, Enquiry Concerning Human Understanding]], pg 32)

 Types of language
 - 1) signs w/ no meaning except that assigned through a previous agreement (artificial)